Fulham District (Metropolis)

 Fulham was a local government district within the metropolitan area of London, England from 1855 to 1886.
-It was formed by the Metropolis Management Act 1855 and was governed by the Fulham District Board of Works, which consisted of elected vestrymen from the parishes of Fulham and Hammersmith.
+It was formed by the Metropolis Management Act 1855 and was governed by the Fulham District Board of Works, which consisted of elected vestrymen nominated by the parish vestries of Fulham and Hammersmith.

 It was in the part of the county of Middlesex that was within the area of the Metropolitan Board of Works.
 It occupied broadly the same area as ancient parish of Fulham and that of the current London Borough of Hammersmith and Fulham.

 History

 Establishment

 The district comprised the civil parishes of Fulham and Hammersmith.

-Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; however the parishes of Fulham District Board of Works did not exceed this number so were not divided into wards.
+Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; however the parishes of Fulham District did not exceed this number so were not divided into wards.

 In 1873 the population had increased enough for the parish of Hammersmith to be divided into three wards (electing vestrymen): North (24), Centre (27) and South (21).

 In 1883–84 the population had increased enough for the parish of Fulham to also be divided into three wards (electing vestrymen): North End (27), Walham (27) and South Fulham (18).